thetopham/exocortex/README.md

    python scripts/init_db.py
    ```

-5. Run the server:
+5. Run the server (served on all interfaces for LAN access):

    ```bash
    uvicorn exocortex.app:app --host 0.0.0.0 --port 8081
    ```

-6. Test a manual event:
+6. Test a manual event (or use the built-in form at `/`):

    ```bash
    curl -X POST http://pi.local:8081/events \